devnalwa/heartlandglobalhealth/README.md

 4. Charges_controller:

     A controller for the payment system using stripe.
 I will not fill this out since we are not focuisng on this aspect of our system

+5. consortia_controller:

+    This controller makes events that will appear on the frontpage.
+Specifically, the last consortium created will be the one displayed on the front page
+    New, create, show, edit, update, and index all do what you expect them to do. consortium_params requires each of the attributes to have a value, if not an error will be thrown